kcharvey/satchmo-nogroth/README.md

         python manage.py migrate nogroth

+ 5. Activate 'NoGroTH' as a shipping module in `livesettings`

- 5. If necessary, copy over existing Tiered Weight Shipping rules to NoGroTH.
+ 6. If necessary, copy over existing Tiered Weight Shipping rules to NoGroTH.
 Make sure `shipping.modules.tieredweight` is in your installed apps and run

         python manage.py satchmo_nogroth_copy_rules